Frequently Asked Questions:

 How long do repairs take?

 Most repairs are completed the same day.
-Sometimes bigger repairs can take longer, but you will be notified in time to make arrangements.
+Sometimes bigger repairs can take longer, we will notified you before the work is started, so that you can make arrangements.

 How much does the diagnosis cost?
 Usually Free...